This project was started in 2005 when various social workers asked Mosamaria to give very needy orphans and vulnerable children ongoing support.

 General Educational Support – supervising homework, facilitating school fee exemption, providing school uniforms where needed, identifying learning difficulties, and monitoring educational progress.
 We have box libraries so that children can learn to read and write proficiently and begin to value books.

 Psychosocial Support like helping the children to make memory boxes and deal with bereavement, and keeping up traditional songs and dances and developing cultural talents, assisting children to draw their own family trees, encouraging the children to express their emotions and learn important values in life, through creating their own dramatic sketches.

-The municipality has imposed very stringent water restrictions on everyone so it is difficult to plant vegetables at the moment.
-However our intrepid gardeners have planted vegetables for the winter months as they say they are dependent on this source of food.
+The municipality has imposed very stringent water restrictions on everyone, so it is difficult to plant vegetables at the moment.
+However, our intrepid gardeners have planted vegetables for summer as they say they are dependent on this source of food.

 The 10 JoJo water storage tanks which were donated to us by the Rand Water Board in 2013, have made a huge difference to those who were able to store water.
 It would be absolutely wonderful if we could have more of these water storage tanks donated to our families.